-The Offerer SHOULD include an end-of-candidates attribute in case candidate discovery has ended in the meantime and no further candidates are to be trickled.
+The Offerer SHOULD include an "end-of-candidates" attribute in case candidate discovery has ended in the meantime and no further candidates are to be trickled.

-As soon as an Answerer has received such an INFO request, the Answerer has an indication that a dialog is established at both ends and can begin trickling (Figure 5).
+As soon as an Answerer has received such an INFO request, the Answerer has an indication that a dialog is established at both ends and trickling can begin (Figure 5).

-Note: The +SRFLX in Figure 5 indicates that additionally newly learned server-reflexive candidates are included.
+Note: The "+SRFLX" in Figure 5 indicates that additional newly learned server-reflexive candidates are included.